blockchain-unica/rosetta-smart-contracts/contracts/anonymous_data/README.md

 ## Specification

-This contract allows multiple users to store data on-chain.
+This contract allows users to store data on-chain.
 Stored data is associated with a cryptographic hash in a way that only the user who can generate that hash can retrieve it.

 Once the contract is deployed, it supports the following actions:
 - **getID**: the user gets the cryptographic hash of their address, salted with a freely chosen nonce passed as an argument.